What is Abortion? Abortion is a moral problem that creates conflicts of values and rights. The weighing of the values is not a religious issue.

 What is Pastoral Care and Counselling?

-Pastoral care a broad term that refers to all or any that a pastor does; as well as organising, shepherding the individuals and proclaiming the gospel to them.
+Pastoral care a broad term that refers to all or any that a pastor does. well as organising, shepherding the individuals and proclaiming the gospel to them.

 Wayne E. Oates says, “Pastoral care is to heal sometimes; to remedy often; however, to comfort always.” subject matter is that the task of re-establishing the broken relationship; between human and human and between human and God.

 Pastoral counselling is a selected task among the umbrella of pastoral care.
 Pastoral counselling arises from a crisis scenario of the people.
 It’s a caring ministry centred on a personal or cluster targeted on a specific problem.

 The church plays a very vital role in rendering pastoral care and subject matter to her congregation.
 And also the task to an excellent extend falls within the hands of the pastor.

 Pastoral care and counselling is an instrument to help people in preventing serious problems; and it can develop the potentialities of the people; or to overcome the problems by helping the sick person in time of critical condition.

 First, we need to understand the definition of abortion.

 “Abortion could a term which employ for the removal of a foetus before 28 complete weeks.
 And nobody can determine the acceptable thanks to killing the unborn.
 And the abortion can define with qualifying terms such as ‘spontaneous’; ‘induced’; or ‘miscarriage’.
 Abortion is one of the key factors which take most of the lives of human unborn in India; it is very common.